scalazone/monix/topics/monix-task-foundations/resourcesafety.md

 In contrast to a plain `A`, the advantage is that we can benefit from `Task` capabilities, such as referentially transparent code and support for concurrency.
 Be careful in the latter case because you might need to synchronize the access to the resource.

-The resource — `BufferedReader`, in this case — will be released regardless of the result of the `Task`, including cancelation.
+The resource — `BufferedReader` in this case — will be released regardless of the result of the `Task`, including cancelation.
 A variant of `bracket` called `bracketCase` allows customizing the finalizer, depending on the exit case.

 ## guarantee